 Retiring in Thailand can be a very easy process.
 Thailand consistently ranks among the top destinations for retirement in the world.
-The reason for this vary from one retiree to another but overall, Thailand’s beautiful weather, world class and high-standard facilities, relatively cheap cost of living, friendly people and delicious food make the Kingdom of Thailand a favourite place for retirees.
+The reason for this varies from one retiree to another but overall, Thailand’s beautiful weather, world-class and high-standard facilities, relatively cheap cost of living, friendly people and delicious food make the Kingdom of Thailand a favorite place for retirees.
 See also the retirement visa requirements for Thailand.

-Westerners wishing to retire in Thailand can do so with a minimum of fuss, but there are some issues that you will want to consider before you undertake to shift across to Thailand.
+Westerners wishing to retire in Thailand can do so with a minimum of fuss.
+That said there are some issues that you will want to consider before you undertake to shift across to Thailand.

-Foreigners retiring in Thailand will also need to set up a local bank account to receive and hold the above funds, however it is best once again the secure the assistance of an advisor, as the interpretation of the rules to open a personal bank account vary from one bank branch to another!
-With an experienced advisor to help, you can successfully open your account in less than 30 minutes.
+Foreigners retiring in Thailand will also need to set up a local bank account to receive and hold the above funds.
+Having said that, however, it is best once again the secure the assistance of an advisor, as the interpretation of the rules to open a personal bank account vary from one bank branch to another!
+With an experienced advisor to help.
+You can successfully open your account in less than 30 minutes.
 Consider this when you retire in Thailand.

 As you are settling down in a foreign country a long way from home, it would be wise to retain an experienced legal advisor to help with the above matters.
 That advisor can be consulted thereafter should you need any further help with any important issue during your retirement in Thailand.